vetsuisse-unibe/NGS-course-docs/hpc-exs.md

 #### Initial Setup

 Before starting the exercises, we'll set up a Git repository to track our work:
-Create and initialize the repository
+#####Create and initialize the repository
 ```
 git init hpc-exercises
 cd hpc-exercises
 ```
 Create a .gitignore file for HPC-specific files.
-Create the file in the following manner
+Type the following at the prompt

 ```
 code .gitignore